 The students could be presented with either.
 If they are physical samples, they will be presented as a microscope slide.
 If they are photographs, they will be very magnified.

 Cups will be filled with about 15 grams of powder total.
-Teams will be given about 10 mL of water.
-Students should learn to only use drops of water when experimenting.
+Teams will be given an excess of water, vinegar, and iodine.
+Students should learn to only use drops of water, vinegar, and iodine when experimenting.

 The test will be age appropriate.